DES-Team-02/acdc_sensor/README.md

 The Arduino code will poll all the sensors and send each sensors' measured distance in cm in byte frame format to the CAN BUS. <br>

 For measuring the distances we use a sonar technique to calculate the time of flight of the sound. <br>
-The SRF05 is very inaccurate for distance measurement but can be used as a cheap low level fail-safe system for proximity object detection.
+The SRF05 is very inaccurate for distance measurement but can be used as a cheap low level fail-safe system for proximity object detection.<br>
 The main benefits of using an array of sensors versus using one sensor and one servo to sweep is accuracy and no delay to measure positional distance of a huge area in front of the array. <br>
 Currently using an array of 3 sensors we can poll all of them several times per second without any interference. <br>
-Th code was successfully tested to communicate with 15 ultrasonic sensors.
+The code was successfully tested to communicate with 15 ultrasonic sensors.
 Source: [Ultrasound Sensor Array with the HC-SR04](https://www.hackster.io/user04650005/ultrasound-sensor-array-with-the-hc-sr04-f7108f)

 ## System